Asian stocks higher after Wall Street long weekend

 GREEK DEBT: Greece and its European creditors agreed Monday to resume talks on what economic reforms the country must make next in order to get the money it needs to avoid bankruptcy and a potential exit from the euro.
 The creditors also hinted that they would temper their demands for budget cuts — a welcome thought for austerity-weary Greeks who have seen poverty and unemployment spike as their economy shrank by a quarter over the recent crisis-ridden years.
 Easing up on austerity has been a key demand of Greek Finance Minister Euclid Tsakalotos.

-ENERGY: Benchmark U.S. crude oil rose 30 cents to $54.08 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude oil rose 25 cents to $54.03 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract advanced 3 cents on Monday to close at $53.78.
-Brent crude, used to price international oils, added 9 cents to $56.27 in London.
+Brent crude, used to price international oils, shed 2 cents to $56.16 in London.
 It gained $23 cents on Monday to $56.18.

 Comments